ptorrsmith/sup/README.md

     },
     {
       provider_id: "67",
-      message: "All services operating currently, but we will be opening a tad later (4pm) on Tuesday 18th due to minor maintenance work that day"
+      update_message: "All services operating currently, but we will be opening a tad later (4pm) on Tuesday 18th due to minor maintenance work that day"
     },
   ],
   update_timestamp: "2018-12-13 18:23:00" // the datetime of when these updates were polled.
 Will be used to update the qty_remaining_last_updated value for the service